Get Heat Pump Quotes

 Eco-friendliness

-Eco-friendliness is a big selling point of air source heat pumps — however, they’re not all equally great for the environment.
-The refrigerants used in their vapour compression cycle are the only element of ASHPs that could potentially have a negative impact on the environment — reflected in the GWP (global warming potential) of these gasses.
+For many conscientious consumers, eco-friendliness is a big selling point of air source heat pumps — however, not all pumps are equally great for the environment.
+Generally, though, the refrigerants used in their vapour compression cycle are the only elements of ASHPs that could potentially have a negative impact on the environment, reflected in the GWP (global warming potential) of these gasses.

 Output size

-There are various different output sizes between various air source heat pump models, expressed in kw (kilowatt).
-The output range you choose will depend on the size of your home — while a 4-bed house will require a minimum 9kw output, a 1-bed flat will find a 2kw ASHP to be sufficient.
+There are various output sizes available between different air source heat pump models, expressed in kw (kilowatt).
+The output range you choose will depend on the size of your home.
+While a 4-bedroom house will require a minimum of 9kw output, a 1-bedroom flat will find a 2kw ASHP to be sufficient.

 Wrapping Up

-As you can see, there are plenty of choices when it comes to air source heat pumps — and the ones we’ve listed here aren’t the only great ones to choose from.
-Whichever one you end up buying, just make sure you’ve taken all the important factors into consideration — such as the needs and size of your household, and the pump’s energy efficiency, output, price, and warranty.
+As you can see, there are plenty of choices when it comes to air source heat pumps — and the ones we’ve listed here aren’t the only great options available.
+Whichever you end up buying, make sure you’ve taken all the important factors into consideration, such as the needs and size of your household, and the pump’s energy efficiency, output, price, and warranty.